-- Equally initial consideration and 'fact finding' may determine the concerns do not meet the above criteria and do not warrant a police investigation or enquires by Children's Services.
+- behaved in a way that has harmed a child, or may have harmed a child and/or; - possibly committed a criminal offence against or related to a child and/or; - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children; and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children Keeping Children Safe in Education 2023 - Equally initial consideration and 'fact finding' may determine the concerns do not meet the above criteria and do not warrant a police investigation or enquires by Children's Services.
 There may be clear evidence from the outset the allegation is false, malicious or unfounded. - Consideration should be given to immediately protecting the child and the need to contact the police. - The Local Authority Designated Officer (LADO) is the linchpin in the process and should be contacted without delay to discuss allegations against staff and volunteers.
 The LADO will hold a strategy discussion with police and relevant agencies.
-The strategy discussion and subsequent strategy meetings will consider: - the case for suspension or alternatives to suspension - any investigation undertaken by police - any assessment being undertaken by Children's Services - the basis for when the employer can begin a disciplinary investigation - managing, sharing information and confidentially issues - well-being and support needed for all parties - All referrals to Children's Service should be made drawing upon the LADO referral form. - The Case Manager should seek advice from their HR Provider and the School Improvement Officer's for Safeguarding (safeguarding@si.liverpool.gov.uk) - When an allegation arises in an Early Years setting the Early Years Foundation Stage Framework may require the allegation to be reported to Ofsted (normally within 14 days). - The LADO will advise if the parents and member of staff can be informed of the allegation and exactly what information can be shared. - At the point at which the member of staff is notified of the allegation they should be given information about the Managing Allegations Against Adults and Volunteers procedures and also a nominated member of staff to support them.
+The strategy discussion and subsequent strategy meetings will consider: - the case for suspension or alternatives to suspension - any investigation undertaken by police - any assessment being undertaken by Children's Services - the basis for when the employer can begin a disciplinary investigation - managing, sharing information and confidentially issues - well-being and support needed for all parties - All referrals to the LADO should be made using the LADO referral form. - The Case Manager should seek advice from their HR Provider and the School Improvement Liverpool Safeguarding Team (safeguarding@si.liverpool.gov.uk) - When an allegation arises in an Early Years setting the Early Years Foundation Stage Framework may require the allegation to be reported to Ofsted (normally within 14 days). - The LADO will advise if the parents and members of staff can be informed of the allegation and exactly what information can be shared. - At the point at which the member of staff is notified of the allegation they should be given information about the Managing Allegations Against Adults and Volunteers procedures and also a nominated member of staff to support them.
 They should be advised to seek Trade Union support and consideration should be given to their wellbeing and continued support.
 They should be given guidance about the process. - The LADO will advise how to manage speculation, leaks and gossip and whether it would be prudent to contact the Local Authority Press Office, and any information which might be reasonably given to the community to reduce speculation.
-In line with Keeping Children Safe in Education, staff and the child's family will be advised about the legislation on imposing restrictions which makes clear that the 'publication' of material that may lead to the identification of the teacher who is the subject of the allegation is prohibited.
+In line with Keeping Children Safe in Education, staff and the child's family will be advised about the legislation on imposing restrictions which make clear that the 'publication' of material that may lead to the identification of the teacher who is the subject of the allegation is prohibited.